 Not all cases of seborrheic dermatitis can be managed solely through the use of OTC dandruff shampoos.
 Oral medications, prescription shampoos, and medicinal creams or gels for the scalp and other areas of the body can be used for severe symptoms and more serious cases.

-In general, you should schedule an appointment with your doctor if you:
+In general, you should reach out to your doctor if you:

 - aren’t getting relief from a regular dandruff shampoo